-If a severe windstorm hits and you live in a coastal county, would your home or business be protected?
+If a severe windstorm hits and you live in a coastal county in Texas, such as Brazoria or Galveston county, would your home or business be protected?
 Unless you have specifically added Windstorm Insurance, the answer is probably not.
 Most homeowners and business owners’ insurance policies for coastal counties do not cover windstorms like hurricanes, hail, wind or tornadoes.

 Which Windstorm Insurance policy is right for you?